 - Using power or hand tools.
 Keep your tools in good condition; damaged tools should be repaired or replaced.

 - Working with solvents or other chemicals.
 Make sure that all spray nozzles are directed away from you.

 - Doing anything that can cause fragments or dust particles to fly around in the air.

 - Tying down equipment or loads with bungee cords.
-Bungee cords are a serious danger to eyes when they snap back.
+Bungee cords are a serious danger to the eyes when they snap back.

-- Bystanders should wear eye protection too or leave the area where the chore is being done.
+- Bystanders should wear eye protection or leave the area where the chore is being done.
 This is particularly important for children who watch their parents do chores in and around the home.